ffbeast/ffbeast.github.io/docs/en/joystick.md

 >
 > **No payment required.
 You will get final invoice for payment when device will be ready for shipping!**

-## Discord
-Discord is the preferred way to ask me questions and discuss project details.
+## Still have a question?

-Join [**FFBeast server**](https://discord.gg/Gt6rnvrZKu) to become part of the community and to get latest news about the project.
+Join [**FFBeast Discord**](https://discord.gg/Gt6rnvrZKu) to ask any questions about the project, become part of the community and to get the latest news.